qala-io/java-course/docs/programme/web-apps.md

 * Read about ThreadPools, Executors.
 Try to write some sample tasks and submit them to the pool for execution.
 * Dig into Thread Pools source code and find out how they work internally.

+*Tip*: concurrency is a very complicated topic.
+Problem is - people often learn it as users not as engineers.
+To really grasp the topic you would need to dive much deeper - to the architecture of modern CPUs and Operating Systems.
+If you dig into these topics you would find yourself truly understanding multi-threading instead of just learning its aspects by heart and then forgetting and then re-learning them again.

 # Step 3 - Application Servers

 * Find out how to configure a Thread Pool for Tomcat